Mirkku2024/Trust/README.md

 Own computer: Windows 10 Pro, Intel Core i3 10100 CPU 3,6 GHz, 64-bit operating system

 I tried to follow instructions but in real life it was different from instructions all the time.
 I could download the right debian image.
 Right after that I got error from missing some python part.
 I continued installation of virtual machine.
 It made it 32 bit.
 I tried to document all the phases and print windows I got.
 It didn't ask same questions as in instructions.
 For a while it showd that I have the new virtual machine but pretty soon it turned to status aborted.
-It happened when I double clicked on it first time.
+It happened when I doubleclicked on it first time.
 When I tried it again, image flashes on the screen but can't tell what it is.
 Nothing happens.
 At this point I stopped trying.

 ![image](https://github.com/user-attachments/assets/9a05da3e-0ba3-4f52-8d7e-9ac5835db497)